Luna120120/Master_Project2_TOBIAS_Application/README.md

 ## Description
 This repository contain:

-(1) The test script to run the test data from the TOBIAS repository: https://github.com/loosolab/TOBIAS in The University of Manchester CFS3 (Computational Share Facility 3).
+(1) The test script to run the test data from the TOBIAS repository: https://github.com/loosolab/TOBIAS.
 (2) The scripts for data processing and applying TOBIAS to the analysis of ATAC-seq data of the health and patient CD4 and CD8 cell samples to decipher TF-binding regulatory mechanism responsible for Psoriatic Arthritis (PsA).

+All the scripts are adapted to The University of Manchester CFS3 (Computational Share Facility 3).

 ## Workflow